jackmaden/philosophybreak/src/pages/articles/hannah-arendt-on-standing-up-to-the-banality-of-evil/index.md

 ## Learn more about Arendt’s philosophy

-<span class="big-letter">I</span>f you’re interested in learning more about the brilliant, challenging, and insightful work of Hannah Arendt, I’ve put together a reading list of [the best six books by and about Arendt](/reading-lists/hannah-arendt/):
+<span class="big-letter">I</span>f you’re interested in learning more about her brilliant, challenging, and insightful work, you might like my article on [Arendt’s critique of the human condition: that productivity is replacing meaning](/articles/hannah-arendt-on-the-human-condition-productivity-will-replace-meaning/).
+I’ve also put together a reading list of [the best six books by and about Arendt](/reading-lists/hannah-arendt/):

 <a class="reading-list cta" href="/reading-lists/hannah-arendt/">
     <img class="title-img" src="./hannah-arendt.jpeg"/>